Kelly Kovski

 Kelly Kovski (born June 16, 1981) is an American professional racing driver and crew chief.
-He has competed in the ARCA Menards Series for eighteen years, primarily racing at the Illinois State Fairgrounds and DuQuoin State Fairgrounds.
+He has competed in the ARCA Menards Series for twenty years, primarily racing at the Illinois State Fairgrounds and DuQuoin State Fairgrounds.
 He has also competed in and won at various dirt track events alongside his starts in ARCA competition.

 Racing career

-Kovski would make his ARCA Re/Max Series debut in 2004 driving for Fast Track Racing at the DuQuoin State Fairgrounds Racetrack in the No. 10 Chevrolet, where he would finish 15th, a lap down behind race winner Frank Kimmel.
+Kovski would make his ARCA Re/Max Series debut in 2004 driving for Fast Track Racing at the DuQuoin State Fairgrounds Racetrack in the No. 10 Chevrolet, where he would finish fifteenth, a lap down behind race winner Frank Kimmel.

 From 2005 to 2011, Kovski would primarily run the dirt races with his own team in collaboration with Roulo Brothers Racing in the No. 39 Chevrolet.
-In 2005, he would finish in the top-15 in both dirt events, and in 2006, he would finish 11th at the Illinois State Fairgrounds Racetrack.
-In the following year, he would earn his first top-10 at Springfield, finishing in sixth place, and in the following year, he would finish in the top-10 in both events, finishing in ninth and seventh at Springfield and DuQuoin respectively.
-In 2009, would get a best finish of 12th at Springfield, before he would finish in the top-10 in both events again in the following year, running in the No. 17 that year.
-He would finish sixth at Springfield in 2011, and would go on to earn his first top-5 in ARCA competition, finishing fourth at DuQuoin.
+In 2005, he would finish in the top-fifteen in both dirt events, and in 2006, he would finish eleventh at the Illinois State Fairgrounds Racetrack.
+In the following year, he would earn his first top-ten at Springfield, finishing in sixth place, and in the following year, he would finish in the top-ten in both events, finishing in ninth and seventh at Springfield and DuQuoin respectively.
+In 2009, would get a best finish of twelfth at Springfield, before he would finish in the top-ten in both events again in the following year, running in the No. 17 that year.
+He would finish sixth at Springfield in 2011, and would go on to earn his first top-five in ARCA competition, finishing fourth at DuQuoin.